How do you know you have cystitis and how do you get it?

 Highly acidic drinks such as soda/soft drinks, coffee, tea and fruit juices are well worth avoiding if you have frequent flare-ups.
 Soda is one of the worst, most irritating products as it has four nasties in it: acidic carbonation, citric and phosphoric acids, caffeine and artificial sweeteners.

 MediMush recommends drinking hot water with lemon, or mint teas with peppermint or spearmint leaves.

 What can you do about your cystitis?

 It is not necessary to take antibiotics.
-There are natural anti-inflammatory/ anti-bacterial products available which are powerful and effective but don’t damage the body.
+There are natural anti-inflammatory/ anti-bacterial products available that are powerful and effective but don’t damage the body.
 One such product is MSM sulphur derived from wood pulp.
 Turmeric is also very anti-inflammatory and has lots of other health benefits.

 MediMush understands very well how to alkalise the body, and we have on offer a range of specially designed alkalising products to help you make a speedy recovery.
 Feel free to ask us anything, any time!